 There is a two-year lag in this cycle – a fiscal year ends on September 30, then FHWA makes the tax estimates a few months later, and then that data is used as a factor in apportionments made that summer for the fiscal year beginning October 1.
 So the estimated tax payments for fiscal year 2018 (which ended on September 30, 2018) were a factor in the highway apportionments for fiscal year 2020, which were calculated in late summer 2019 and apportioned on October 1, 2019.

-Section 9503 of the Internal Revenue Code provides strict limits on how funds can be withdrawn from the Highway Trust Fund. §9503(c)(1) and §9503(e)(3) provide that only funding specifically authorized to be appropriated from the Trust Fund by the FAST Act of 2015, or a prior authorization law that was listed in section 9503 before the FAST Act, can be removed from the Trust Fund.
-A table of FAST Act authorizations can be found in Appendix C.
+Section 9503 of the Internal Revenue Code provides strict limits on how funds can be withdrawn from the Highway Trust Fund. §9503(c)(1) and §9503(e)(3) provide that only funding specifically authorized to be appropriated from the Trust Fund by the Infrastructure Investment and Jobs Act of 2021, or a prior authorization law that was listed in section 9503 before the IIJA, can be removed from the Trust Fund.
+A table of IIJA Act authorizations can be found in Appendix C.

 And §9503(b)(6) provides a “death penalty” of sorts if Congress appropriates funds from the HTF not authorized by the FAST Act or prior authorization laws – after the date of any such unauthorized expenditure, the Trust Fund may no longer receive transfers of tax collections from the general fund of the Treasury.